Jahia/Marketing-Factory-Variant-listener-sample/README.md

 # Marketing Factory Variant listener sample

-This project contains an example module to run along for Marketing Factory.
+This project contains an example module to run along Marketing Factory.

 When a variant is resolved and displayed Marketing Factory is sending a custom JavaScript event that contains the displayed variant infos.